Polymero/ctf-writeups/NetOn CTF 2021-03/README.md

 	s.close()
 ```

 Although the password is randomised (as could be deduced from the provided ELF), a 3-digit password can be easily brute-forced.
-So to no surprise, at some point this script got lucky and got returned:
+So to no surprise, after some guessing this script got lucky and got returned:

 ```
 Nice!
 The flag is NETON{N1c3_ByP4sS_My_Fr13eND!}